khadijahtou/Flower-Delivery-Website/README.md

-# Flower-Delivery-Website

----

-# Flower Delivery Backend API
+g# Flower Delivery Backend API

 A secure and scalable REST API for managing flower products and user accounts.
 Built with **Node.js**, **Express**, and **MongoDB**, featuring **JWT authentication**, **data validation**, and **Cloudinary** image hosting.